nacimgoura/instagram-profilecrawl/README.md

 the number of posts which blocks for the rest of the program.
 I am currently working on solving these problems, but I accept any help.

+The information will be saved in a JSON-File same profile {username}.json.
 Exemple of data :
 ```
 {